Equilibrium Propagation for Non-Conservative Systems: Equilibrium Propagation Overview

 see Appendix \ref{app:proof_DEP_EP}.
 The error of the above method is $O(\beta^2)$.
 This error can be further reduced using holomorphic equilibrium propagation \cite{laborieux2022holomorphic}.

-Thus, EP recovers the exact gradient of the cost function using only local computations for an appropriate energy functional $E$.
+Thus, EP recovers the exact gradient of the cost function using only local computations.
 In this manner, learning implements gradient descent without an explicit backward pass, and credit assignment is realized through the system’s intrinsic relaxation dynamics.

 Three remarks can be made at this point.
 First, EP does not require the system to be at an energy minimum, but only at a stationary point, \textit{i.e.}, that Eq.~\eqref{eq:equil} holds.
 Second, EP implicitly assumes that the Jacobian $\mathcal{J}_E(\overline x^{0}, u) = \frac{\partial}{\partial x} F_E(\overline x^{0}, u)$ is invertible.
 In this work, we assume this condition holds and will not state it explicitly hereafter.
 Third, for simplicity, we omit the dependency on the input $u$ and target $y$ in the following equations.